Health Ministry to release aedes mosquito with Wolbachia to combat dengue menace | Borneo Post Online

 KUALA LUMPUR: The Health Ministry will be releasing aedes mosquitoes that contain Wolbachia bacteria in stages across the country to control the spread of dengue, which is reported on the rise.

-By doing so, Malaysia will be the second country in the world, after Australia, to adopt the approach to address dengue, a move that will also reduce the use of insecticides to control dengue, he told reporters after releasing eggs of mosquitoes with Wolbachia around the Apartment Sri Rakyat housing scheme in Bukit jalil, here today.
+By doing so, Malaysia will be the second country in the world, after Australia, to adopt the approach to address dengue, a move that will also reduce the use of insecticides to control dengue, he told reporters after releasing eggs of mosquitoes with Wolbachia around the Apartment Sri Rakyat housing scheme in Bukit Jalil here yesterday.

 He said a total of 62,421 dengue cases had been reported in the country between January and June this year, an increase of 29,986 cases or 92.4 per cent as compared with 32,435 cases during the corresponding period last year.